kendallschmit/ksweeper/readme.md

 - No ads
 - Loads quickly

-## About `resgen`
+## Using resgen
-`resgen` is a small program that generates .h files to include binary data.
-You need to build `resgen` before you can build ksweeper.
+resgen is a small program that generates .h files from binary data.
+You need to build resgen before you can build ksweeper.
 The process should look something like:
 ```
 cd resgen
 make